Post updated: 17/11/18 | November 2018

-This SUBE card is available at all subway stations for the princely sum of 25 pesos (1.2 USD), which you can then load with money.
+This SUBE card is available at all subway stations for the princely sum of ARS 65 (2 USD), which you can then load with money.
 Information on-line suggested that I would need to present my passport and fill in a form to do this.
 However, this was not the case.

-As a guide, each Subte journey costs 7.5 pesos (0.3 USD); bus journeys vary but reckon on around 8.5 pesos (0.4 USD) per journey.
-I charged the card with around 50 pesos (2 USD) each time which seemed to work well.
-You can charge the card at Subte stations, national lottery store and kioscos.
+As a guide, each subway journey costs ARS 12.5 pesos; bus journeys start at ARS 13 (0.4 USD) per journey.
+I charged the card with the equivalent of 2 USD each time which seemed to work well.
+You can charge the card at Subte stations, national lottery stores and kioscos.

-Bearing in mind the congestion on the streets of Buenos Aires, the Subte is the fastest way to get around.
-There are five lines crisscrossing the city and interchanges are clearly signposted.
+Bearing in mind the congestion on the streets, the subway is the fastest way to get around in Buenos Aires.
+There are five Subte lines crisscrossing the city and interchanges are clearly signposted.
 Although it may not be the most modern subway system, trains are frequent.
 However, carriages can be rammed at peak times (7 – 10 am and 6 – 8 pm).
 You have been warned!

 It took me slightly longer to get to grips with travelling by bus.
 They are big, comfortable and frequent, though often crowded.
 However, you have to identify the correct stop to get and where to get off, which can be challenging if you are not familiar with the city.
 If in doubt where to get off ask the driver or a local for help.
 In my experience, both were very helpful.